 In May 2013, the Company entered into an exclusive distribution agreement with one of its suppliers to purchase its product through July 2016 which automatically renews annually unless terminated 90 days prior to the termination date.
 To maintain exclusivity, the Company is required to purchase a minimum of \$40,000 of product per month until the termination date.
-As of December 31, 2016, the Company was in compliance with the exclusivity provision.
+As of December 31, 2017, the Company was in compliance with the exclusivity provision.

-In February 2016, the Company amended a supply agreement with one of its suppliers to maintain worldwide exclusivity in return for purchasing a minimum of \$9.4 million of product annually on average over the next three years, plus certain raw material guarantees.
+The Company has a supply agreement with one of its suppliers to maintain worldwide exclusivity in return for purchasing a minimum of \$6.6 million of product in 2018, plus certain raw material guarantees.
 If the Company does not purchase the minimum product as required, then a Cure Payment, as defined, will be due to the supplier.
-The term of the agreement is three years commencing February 2016 and shall automatically renew for successive three year terms unless notice of termination is provided by either party.
+The term of the agreement is one year commencing January 2018 and shall automatically renew for a successive one year term unless notice of termination is provided by either party.